-Joint Pain Treatment & Surgery at Rolling Hills Medical in Torrance, CA
+Joint Pain Doctors in Torrance, CA at Rolling Hills Medical

 Joint pain can stem from many different causes, partly because the joints themselves are complex structures involving lots of working parts.
 A typical joint may include, not just the bone ends, but also ligaments, tendons, muscles, cartilage (to cushion the bone ends from each other), bursa (fluid-filled sacs that reduce friction), and a lubricating fluid called synovial fluid.
 Any or all of these parts can sustain damage due to acute injuries, constant/recurring stresses, or degenerative conditions.
-Your joint pain may be the result of:
+Our joint pain doctors can help with common causes including:

 - Osteoarthritis - This common source of joint pain usually occurs due to age-related degeneration of the cartilage within the joints.
 But excessive joint stress can accelerate its development.